Dragan2402/zoss-23-24/1. Database layer/README.md

 - Craft internode messages to insert users into the authentication schema
 - Craft internode messages to truncate or drop the schema
-- Use tools such as sstableloader to overwrite system_auth tables
+- Use tools such as sstableloader to overwrite system_auth tables[[1.1]](https://cassandra.apache.org/doc/stable/cassandra/operating/security.html)
 - Attach to the cluster directly to capture write traffic

 ## Security Components in Cassandra